joshdoesthis/web-bluetooth-heart-rate-demo/README.md

 # Web Bluetooth Heart Rate Demo

-This is a demo of using the Web Bluetooth API to connect to a heart rate monitor and display the heart rate.
+This is a demo of the Web Bluetooth API that connects to a heart rate monitor and displays the heart rate.
+It is currently only supported in Chrome on desktop and Android.

 ## Further Reading